wp-plugins/tealium/readme.txt

 Allows users to easily add the Tealium tag without editing any template files.

-A data object is created containing:
+A data layer is added to your Wordpress website containing:

 * Site name
 * Site description